Nova Scotia College of Medical Laboratory Technologists

 MLA In Training

-Yes, an MLA in Training is an individual currently employed by the NSH/IWK who is enrolled or has completed a recognized Medical Laboratory Assistant Program or its equivalent.
-However, they have yet to write the MLA entry to practice exam.
+MLAs in training are individuals who are currently employed by the NSH/IWK and who are enrolled or have completed a recognized Medical Laboratory Assistant Program or are completing a prior learning assessment and have yet to write the MLA entry to practice exam.

-Perform all MLA tasks under direct supervision of a designated MLT.
+Perform all MLA tasks under direct supervision of a designated licensed MLT/MLA.
 Refer to REG.012 Guidelines for Direct Supervision of Provisional Licensed MLTs for further criteria.

 • Not work alone or with just another provisional license holder.